GVSU women's basketball to rely on defense for deep playoff run

 Ever since GVSU coach Mike Williams joined the program in the 2015-16 season, the Lakers have sported a strong unit on the defensive end of the floor.

-Head coach Mike Williams and Assistant Head Coach Phil Sayers talk on the bench during the game vs. Northwood inside the Fieldhouse Arena in Allendale on Thursday, Feb.
+Louis the Laker, in an old costume, dances out on the basketball court during the game vs. Northwood inside the Fieldhouse Arena in Allendale on Thursday, Feb.
 9, 2017.

 Arriving from Davenport, Williams coached the Panthers to a pair of Final Four berths while he was at the helm.
 In the 2014-15 season, the Panthers allowed only 48.3 points per game, claiming the top defense in the nation.

 The focus on defense proved to be an adjustment for some of the Lakers in Williams’ first season.

 “He was way more of an active defensive coach than our last coach was,” said senior Piper Tucker.
 “It took us that full first semester to finally get it down, have our hands up and anticipate instead of waiting for things to happen.
 He definitely emphasizes the anticipation instead of a reaction.”

 Once the players bought into the system, the defense worked like clockwork.
 In two seasons, GVSU has dropped its opponents’ points per game average by more than 10 points.